chromalock/CGBLinkVideo/README.md

 # GBCLinkVideo

-Playing media on a gameboy color over the link cable, with the help of an [RP2040](https://www.raspberrypi.com/products/rp2040/)
+Playing media on a gameboy color over the link cable, with the help of an [RPi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/)

 # Inspiration